Bus

 Your clients own vehicle, minibus or coach can make the journey to the Island by ferry, but car, campervan and motorcycle hire is available on the Island.

-If your clients are using a car ensure they have parking disc to display in designated parking zones around the Island’s main towns – this may limit them to 30 minutes, 1 hour or 2 hour parking depending on the street or zone parked.
-Pay attention to parking instructions such as reverse only parking on Douglas Promenade.
+If your clients are using a car ensure they have parking disc (avaiable from the Welcome Centre) to display in designated parking zones around the Island’s main towns, be sure to check the signs.

 View the Island’s electric car charging points here.